The History of Denbies

 Meet the Growers

 Duncan is consultant viticulturist at Denbies Wine Estate.
 He trained in New Zealand, where he worked on and managed vineyards in the Central Otago region, before returning to the UK in 2006 to run a 180 acre vineyard in Essex.
 He joined Denbies in 2012 and has overseen the planting and establishment of new vines on the estate.
 ‘The early years are the most important in the life of a vineyard, as this is when the plants must be allowed to develop well and not be rushed into production too soon’.
 As methods of grape growing continually evolve, Duncan and the vineyard team are constantly evaluating and experimenting.
 However, they are conscious that ultimately nature still dictates much of what happens in the vineyard.
 ‘Geographically speaking, we are working right at the margins of where it is possible to cultivate grapes.
 In some years this can become very challenging, but it can also produce outstanding and unique wines’ says Duncan.
-He can often be spotted on the estate accompanied by his faithful chocolate Labrador Clive.

 Prof. Dr. Ludmil Anguelov (Assoc.)